seek-oss/braid-design-system/.changeset/eighty-panthers-knock.md

 'braid-design-system': patch
 ---

-Hidden: Infer 'inline' prop when nested inside Text or Heading
+Hidden: Infer `inline` prop when nested inside Text or Heading

 Currently, if you want to hide content using the `Hidden` component in an inline context (e.g. hiding part of a sentence), you need to remember to set the `inline` boolean prop.